richardseabrook/samaritans-dashboard/README.md

 > [!TIP]
 > Your screen resolution should be auto-detected, but if not, go to **Device Variables** for the specific device, **Add variable** set name to *WINDOW_SIZE* (in capitals) with a value of the desired resolution with a comma in between - eg. 1920,1080 or 3840,2160.
 Locate the correct value in your display documentation.

+You may also want to manually set your resolution if you see the low-resolution version (square queue statistic boxes, rather than circles and no event information) when you have a 4K resolution or higher display.

+If you see the logo boot screen for a very long period, check balenaCloud - especially that the device is shown in the fleet (if not, check network) and shows progress downloading images.
+Also check there are no warnings about incorrect voltage (incorrect power supply).

 ## Upgrading